-Equipment and software purchases include the replacement of 4 computers, software licencing and an initiative to improve or provide internet connectivity at the Depots.
-In 2017, an electronic Road Patrol software system was acquired to aide in maintaining compliance with the Minimum Maintenance Standards, as set out in the Highway Traffic Act.
-For 2018, enhancements to the Road Patrol software are proposed to create linkages to the Work Order Management System and the Winter Control Operations tracking program.
+Equipment and software purchases include the replacement of 3 computers, software licencing and an initiative to improve or provide internet connectivity at the Depots.
+In 2017, an electronic Road Patrol software system was acquired to aide in maintaining compliance with the Minimum Maintenance Standards set out in the Highway Traffic Act.
+For 2019, it is proposed to enhance this system with linkage to the Work Order Management System and the Winter Control Operations tracking program.

-In 2017, a full inventory and condition assessment was conducted on all the signs located within the County Road right of way.
+In 2018, a full inventory and condition assessment was conducted on all the signs located within the County Road right of way.
 The information and data collected were input into an electronic Sign Management software package that allows for improved sign replacement scheduling and work activity tracking.
 The data management also improves the compliance with regulatory requirements for sign condition.

 An opportunity to utilize an electronic winter control application developed by OGRA was implemented for route optimization and salt management planning and performance management.
-Work will continue into 2018 to fully implement this application.
+Work will continue into 2019 to fully implement the application.